 making them resemble a large X. These are the kind of visuals, events and set pieces that

 made me feel like a kid again seeing this all come to life on the big screen.
-Obviously, this film is shot on a much larger scale then the majority of the X-Men movies,

-Now there’s one little detour in the narrative
+There’s one little detour in the narrative

 structure of the movie that will either be a positive or negative for some.